-Made in 1880, Ardsley reservoir was fed mainly from upland reservoirs in Ryburn Valley.
-However following a drought in 1995 an emergency feed was created linking the reservoir to underground aquifers in the east.
+The reservoir was made in 1880 and fed mainly from upland reservoirs in Ryburn Valley.
+An emergency feed was created after a drought in 1995, linking the reservoir to underground aquifers in the east.

-During World War 2, trees were cut down from the surrounding areas and placed across the reservoir to stop seaplanes landing.
+A large number of trees were cut down from the surrounding areas during World War 2, and placed across the reservoir to stop seaplanes landing.

 Bins dotted around the reservoir, to help keep the area as clean as it can be.
 There are no toilets on site, but there is a café a few minutes walk away.